harshsoni003/X/delopy.md

 ```

 Please update your Start Command in Render from `npm run dev` to `npm run start`, then trigger a new deploy.
 This should resolve your port detection issues and run your application properly in production mode.

+icon is  lower the navbar is in sidebar page